To-Chia/rice_imaging_ms/README.md

 Ting T, Souza A, Imel R. K., Guadagno C. R., Hoagland C., Yang Y., and Wang D. R. Quantifying physiological trait variation with automated hyperspectral imaging in rice.
 In revision, _Frontiers in Plant Science_

 Pipelines in each script are set up similarly with standard output of IDs of calibration and validation datasets, ground-reference trait distributions, selected wavelengths, number of components for PLSR models, results of model model calibration and validation and plots of residual.
 Every script (RMD file) is accompanied by a PDF file, except for traits that could not be developed with PLSR models (see above reference).
-Note that model metrics may vary due to random sampling.
+Note that model metrics may vary due to random sampling and annotations of %RMSEP on plots were based on the time the authors ran the code.

 Ground-reference and HSI data may be retrieved at [ https://purr.purdue.edu/publications/4079/1 ].
 The file names are explained below: